-Like in Caldisla and Ancheim, you can battle the asterisk holders in any order, but we’ll just stick with the original order to make things easier to follow.
+Like the others, you can battle these asterisk holders in any order, but we’ll just stick with the original order to make things easier to follow.
 First, take a trip to the Twisted Treetop, to the north-east of Florem.
 Atop the trees, the twisted, little feral girl is up for another hunt.

 Boss: Artemia Venus